 *Skates - Any type of hockey skates other than goalie skates will work just fine.
 Please ensure that your skates are laced with clean, bright, white laces.

 *Black Helmet - A black CSA helmet is required for officiating.
-Before purchasing a helmet check with the sales representative to ensure that a half visor will properly fit on it.
+Before purchasing a helmet check with the sales representative to ensure that a half visor will properly fit on it, it is preferable if it is free from hockey team stickers or similar apparel stickers.

 *Half Visor - A CSA half visor is required for officiating.
 It’s often easiest to ask the salesman at the sports store you are purchasing the visor from to install it.
 They have a wealth of experience and knowledge.
 If you are just purchasing a visor it is a wise choice to bring your helmet with you to the store just to ensure it will fit properly.